Catholic Commentary

 The Ostrich: Divine Wisdom Withheld and Mysteriously Compensated

-13“The wings of the ostrich wave proudly,14For she leaves her eggs on the earth,15and forgets that the foot may crush them,16She deals harshly with her young ones, as if they were not hers.17because God has deprived her of wisdom,18When she lifts up herself on high,
+13“The wings of the ostrich wave proudly, but are they the feathers and plumage of love?14For she leaves her eggs on the earth, warms them in the dust,15and forgets that the foot may crush them, or that the wild animal may trample them.16She deals harshly with her young ones, as if they were not hers.
+Though her labor is in vain, she is without fear,17because God has deprived her of wisdom, neither has he imparted to her understanding.18When she lifts up herself on high, she scorns the horse and his rider.

 God doesn't apologize for withholding wisdom from the ostrich—and won't explain why suffering falls where it does in your life either, because you're not capable of auditing His justice.

-Verse 17 — "because God has deprived her of wisdom" Here God Himself provides the interpretive key.
+Job 39:17 — "because God has deprived her of wisdom" Here God Himself provides the interpretive key.
 The ostrich's behavior is not random, not the result of cosmic accident, and not evidence of divine neglect.
-It is a deliberate withholding: God has her a share of wisdom (בִינָה, — discernment, understanding).
+It is a deliberate withholding: God has not given her a share of wisdom (בִינָה, binah — discernment, understanding).
 This is a sovereign divine act, not a deprivation in any unjust sense.
 The Almighty distributes wisdom according to His own inscrutable design.
 Catholic tradition, reading this alongside Proverbs 8 and Sirach 1, understands divine Wisdom as a participation that God freely grants and freely withholds — and that no creature can demand as a right.

 Catholic tradition uniquely illuminates this passage through several converging lenses.
 First, the doctrine of participated wisdom: the Catechism of the Catholic Church teaches that God alone possesses wisdom essentially (CCC 216), while creatures participate in it to varying degrees by divine gift.
 Job 39:17 — "God has deprived her of wisdom" — is not an instance of divine cruelty but a revelation of the asymmetry between Creator and creature.
 No creature possesses wisdom by right; all wisdom is gift, distributed according to divine providence.